The Purpose of Revalidation

 The ARCP panel will determine whether or not there are any causes for concern, and the chair of the panel will relay this to the Responsible Officer via the ARCP Outcome Form.
 This will happen annually, although revalidation itself is on a five-year cycle.

-The revalidation process is carried out via the ARCP process, with a little additional information from employers about clinical governance, and information from trainers about scope of practice.
+The revalidation process is carried out via the ARCP process, with a little additional information from employers about clinical governance, and information from postgraduate doctors in training about scope of practice.

 The RO has three options in making a recommendation.
 These are, in summary: